system76/tech-docs/src/models/launch_1/customization.md

 **Note:** If you are changing all of the switches in your Launch, it is recommended to completely [remove the PCB](#removing-the-pcb), install the switches into the top case without the PCB, then install the PCB into the case and onto the switch pins.

+**Tools required:** MX-style switch puller
+**Time estimate:** ~1 minute per switch
+**Difficulty:** Medium <span style="color:orange;">●</span>

-To remove a switch, place the two tongs of the switch removal tool onto the switch's locking tabs on the top and bottom edges of the switch.
+Begin by [removing the keycap](#removing-and-installing-keycaps) on the switch you wish to remove.
+Place the two tongs of the switch removal tool onto the switch's locking tabs on the top and bottom edges of the switch.
 The hooks should squeeze the white tabs in and hook under the switch's clear plastic top housing.
 Pinch the tongs together a little to help release the switch's locking clips from the cutout in the top case, and pull the switch upwards out of the socket.
 The switch's locking tabs can sometimes bind on the edges of the top case cutouts, so if the switch feels stuck, remove the tool and press the switch back down into place, then try removing it again.
 Switches take more force to remove than keycaps.

 ![Removing a switch](./img/switch-removal.jpg)